coq/coq/doc/sphinx/proof-engine/ltac.rst

 .. flag:: Ltac Batch Debug

-   This :term:`flag` has the effect of presenting a newline at every prompt, when the debugger is on.
+   This flag has the effect of presenting a newline at every prompt, when the debugger is on in `coqtop`.
+(It has no effect when running the CoqIDE debugger.)
 The debug log thus created, which does not require user input to generate when this flag is set, can then be run through external tools such as diff.